eslint-stylistic/eslint-stylistic/packages/eslint-plugin/rules/indent/README.md

   - `AwaitExpression`: Aligns with `offsetTernaryExpressions` by default.
   - `NewExpression`: Aligns with `offsetTernaryExpressions` by default.
 - `"assignmentOperator"` (default: 1) enforces indentation level for the assignment operator and value in variable/type declarations and assignment expressions when they are on different lines than the left side of the assignment (e.g. variable name).
 This can also be set to `"off"` to disable the checking.
+- `"binaryOps"` (default: 1) enforces indentation level for binary operators and the right operand in multiline binary expressions.
+This can also be set to `"off"` to disable checking for binary operator indentation.
 - `"ignoreComments"` (default: false) can be used when comments do not need to be aligned with nodes on the previous or next line.
 - `"tabLength"` (default: 4) when using tabbed indentation, the indentation used to calculate the insertion value of the template string